neonevm/neon-evm.docs/docs/governance/governance_ui.md

 ### Stakeholder voting
 If you are a stakeholder and you are allowed to vote, you should be here, others can skip this section.

-You should first open a list of proposals with their current status and select the proposal with `Voting` you wish to vote on or view.
+You should first open the list of proposals with their current status and select the proposal with `Voting` you wish to vote on or view.
 The voting progress page will open.

 <div class='neon-img-width-600' style={{textAlign: 'center'}}>